bathtime/bcachefs-rollback/README.md

-Please note that this is complelety experimental and only for use on non-producion machines.
+Please note that this is experimental and only for use on non-producion machines by those who have read and understand all this code.
+This has only been tested on my own system.
+Chances are extremely high that your system may be borked.

 # bcachefs-rollback
 This program is a mkinitcpio hook that allows booting into snapshots and rollback on bcachefs